baltimoreheritage/civil-rights-heritage/criminal-injustice.md

 The conduct of officers under Gaither's oversight proved to be a powerful influence on a young Thurgood Marshall who, from his classroom, had a close-up view of the Northwestern District Police Station as a student at the Colored High School on Pennsylvania Avenue in the early 1920s.
 In _Thurgood Marshall: American Revolutionary_, Juan Williams writes:

 > Sitting in a second-floor classroom and next to the window, he had a bird's-eye view of the Northwest Baltimore police station.
 He could see prisoners, mostly black, being brought in by the all-white police.
 Often he could even hear as black suspects were questioned about crimes and sometimes hit with a club or brass knuckles to loosen up a confession.
-Essie Hughes remembered Thurgood being so fascinated by the goings-on in the jailhouse that teachers sometimes had to tell him to pull down the window shades.
+Essie Hughes remembered Thurgood being so fascinated by the goings-on in the jailhouse that teachers sometimes had to tell him to pull down the window shades.[@williams_thurgood_2011, 40]

 Williams continued to quote Marshall's recollection of what he heard, writing:

-> "We could hear police in there beating the hell out of people, saying, 'Black boy, why don't you just shut your goddamned mouth, you're going to talk yourself into the electric chair.’”
+> "We could hear police in there beating the hell out of people, saying, 'Black boy, why don't you just shut your goddamned mouth, you're going to talk yourself into the electric chair.’”[@williams_thurgood_2011, 40]

 Neither the original Colored High School building or the Northwest Police Station building are still extant.
 Williams further notes the powerful influence of Thurgood Marshall's father—Willie Marshall—who when he "wasn't working on the trains" was "a regular figure in the rear of courtrooms, a hat perched on his lap as he watched trials.”